Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Dog Emotions Differ From Human Emotions:

 • Social context: Human emotions are influenced and contextualized by society, culture, and our social relationships.
-Meanwhile, dogs form close familial bonds but otherwise aren’t held back by that other human junk.
+Meanwhile, dogs form close familial bonds but otherwise aren’t affected by those human factors.

-• Body language: Dogs can’t talk to express themselves and rely on body language to convey their emotional state to you.
+• Body language: Dogs can’t talk to express themselves, so they rely on body language to convey their emotional state to you.

 Welsh Corgi dog being petted by owner outside at a park